 Staff understood how to protect women and birthing people from abuse and the service worked well with other agencies to do so.
-Staff had training on how to recognise and report abuse and they knew how to apply it.
+However, not all staff had training on how to recognise and report abuse.

-Staff received training specific for their role on how to recognise and report abuse.
-Compliance rates for midwifery and additional clinic services staff for level 3 safeguarding adults training were 81% and 71% for level 3 safeguarding children training.
-For medical staff, 81% had completed level 3 adult safeguarding training and 74% level 3 safeguarding children training.
+Not all staff received training specific for their role on how to recognise and report abuse.
+Training records showed compliance rates for both level 3 safeguarding adults and safeguarding children training did not meet trust target of 90%.
+Compliance rates for midwifery and additional clinic services staff for level 3 safeguarding adults training were 73% and 70% for level 3 safeguarding children training.
+For medical staff, 50% had completed level 3 adult safeguarding training and 32% level 3 safeguarding children training.